A laptop is an essential item you need to pack when you go travelling. However, choosing the best travel laptops can be tricky!

-Best Travel Laptops 2018
+Best Travel Laptops 2023

 Best Chromebook Laptops

-If you want a travel laptop that is lightweight, portable and easy to use, a chromebook is a good option.
+If you want a travel laptop that is lightweight, portable and easy to use, a Chromebook is a good option.
 However, there are a few caveats to consider before you buy a Chromebook.

-They run on a simpler OS, than laptops that run on Windows 10.
-Their opertaing system is a basic one that is centred around the Chrome web browser, hence the name Chromebook.
+They run on a simpler OS, than a Windows laptop that runs on Windows 10.
+The operating system is a basic one that is centred around the Chrome web browser, hence the name Chromebook.

-|Product||Price||Size||Battery life||RAM Space||Storage Space|
+|Product||Price||Size||Battery life||RAM space||Storage space|

-|Acer Chromebook||$277||14 Inch||12 Hours||4 GB||32 GB|
+|Acer Chromebook||$277||14 inch||12 hours||4 GB||32 GB|

-|HP Chromebook 14||$269||14 Inch||9 Hours||4 GB||16 GB|
+|HP Chromebook 14||$269||14 inch||9 hours||4 GB||16 GB|

-|Samsung Chromebook||$189||11.6 Inch||11 Hours||4 GB||16 GB|
+|Samsung Chromebook||$189||11.6 inch||11 hours||4 GB||16 GB|

-The Acer Chromebook is a great option if you’re looking for a laptop under $400.
+The Acer Chromebook is a great option if you’re looking for a travel laptop under $450.
 It has a lot of features which make it an ideal purchase.

 It should be noted that the R13 is not the most lightweight of laptops.
-It’s quite clunky and will take a bit of space in your bag.
+It’s quite clunky and will take up a bit of space in your bag.
 The trackpad can be clunky, and it’s not as smooth as other models.

 HP Chromebook 14

-The battery life detoriated after a year, which meant I had to recharge it regularly.
+The battery life deteriorated after a year, which meant I had to recharge it regularly.
 The memory, or lack of it, became an issue after a while.

 There were hardly any issues with the running of the laptop, it was smooth and slick.
 The laptop is lightweight.
-There was never any problem fitting it into my backpacks while I was travelling.
+There was never any problem fitting it into my backpack while I was travelling.

-If you want a travel laptop to do basic tasks and not much more, I would highly reccomend the HP Chromebook 14.
+If you want a laptop for travel that will do basic tasks and not much more, I would highly recommend the HP Chromebook 14.

-Samsung Chromebook Pro
+Samsung Chromebook Plus

 The Samsung Chromebook is another fantastic laptop for travellers on a budget.
-It has a nice lightweight design and will easily fit into your backpack.
+It has a nice lightweight design and will easily fit into your travelling backpack.

-One downside of the Samsung is that the battery life is not as impressive as the other budget models.
-A full-charge will only give you 7 hours worth of battery life.
+One downside of Samsung is that the battery life is not as impressive for a budget laptop compared to the competition.

-Its ease of use and the inclusion of Chromebook Plus, where you can download apps on android and use them offlibe, make it a great option.
+Its ease of use and the inclusion of Chromebook Plus, where you can download apps on Android and use them offline, make it a great option.

 Best mid-range Laptops

 If you’re looking for a laptop that is under $1000, yet still packs a punch, these are the laptops for you!

-These laptops will appeal to the average traveller, who is looking for a quality laptop that doesn’t weigh too much, is light, and reliable.
+These laptops will appeal to the average traveller, who is looking for a quality laptop that doesn’t weigh too much, is light, and is reliable.

 If you want a more powerful model, it may be worth looking at the higher-end travel laptops.

-|Dell XPS 13||$1,199||13.3 Inches||12 Hours||16 GB||512 GB|
+|Dell XPS 13||$1,199||13.3 inches||12 hours||16 GB||512 GB|

-|MacBook Air||$762||13.3 Inches||12 Hours||8 GB||128 GB|
+|MacBook Air||$762||13.3 inches||RAM space||8 GB||128 GB|

 Asus ZenBook 3

-The ASUS ZenBook is a good option for a travelling laptop if you don’t want to spend an extortionate amount of money.
+The ASUS ZenBook is one of the best laptops for travelers if you don’t want to spend an extortionate amount of money.